-In 2021 the Council updated its ODP Guidelines to provide guidance to the Council's grant and IAA recipients on the selection of metrics, parameters and monitoring methodologies for Council funded activities.
+Members are required to monitor the performance of all projects funded by the Council toward ecosystem restoration.
+In 2021 the Council updated its Observational Data Plan (ODP) Guidelines to provide guidance to the Council's grant and IAA recipients on the selection of metrics, parameters and monitoring methodologies for Council funded activities.
 The Council has currently identified 61 performance-level metrics that are organized by the Planning Framework restoration approaches and techniques being implemented by a project or program.
 These metrics are used to monitor and evaluate the efficacy of projects and programs in meeting the mission goals and objectives of the Council and track annual performance.
-Based on the 2019 Submission Guidelines and 2021 ODP Guidelines, metrics selected should be:
+Based on the Submission Guidelines and ODP Guidelines, metrics selected should be:

-- Objective;

-- Quantifiable;

-- Accompanied by targets (success criteria);

-- Consistent across program activities (e.g., water quality benefits);

-- Identified in proposals with details provided in application ODPs; and

-- Able to support the goals and objectives.
+- Objective; - Quantifiable; - Accompanied by targets (success criteria); - Consistent across program activities (e.g., water quality benefits); - Identified in proposals with details provided in application ODPs; and - Able to support the goals and objectives of the program or project.